-Though Burt Reynolds has had a successfull Hollywood career spanning six decades, the prolific actor has revealed that his "greatest achievement" in life is actually his 29-year-old son, Quinton Anderson Reynolds.
+Though Burt Reynolds had a successful Hollywood career spanning six decades, the late prolific actor revealed before his death at age 82 from cardiac arrest that his “greatest achievement” in life was actually his 30-year-old son, Quinton Anderson Reynolds.

-"He is my greatest achievement.
+“He is my greatest achievement.
 He’s a wonderful young man and is now working as a camera assistant in Hollywood.
 He never asked for any help with his career, he did it all himself, and I’m so proud of him.
-I love him very much," Burt, 82, exclusively told Closer Weekly in the magazine's latest issue, on newsstands now.
+I love him very much,” Burt, 82, exclusively told Closer Weekly in a recent issue of the magazine.

 Burt and his son, Quinton.
 (Photo Credit: Getty Images)